 Fiscal Year

-(in millions) 2016 2015 Change % Change
+(in millions) 2017 2016 Change % Change

-Research and development \$199.7 \$188.1 \$11.6 6.2%
+Research and development \$ 209.5 \$ 199.7 \$ 9.8 4.9%

-Percent of revenue 28.6% 29.2%
+Percent of revenue 27.2% 28.6% 6

-The increase in research and development expense in fiscal 2016 was primarily due to increases of (a) \$5.9 million for personnel-related expenses, including costs associated with increased headcount, and (b) \$4.4 million for new product introduction costs.
-We expect that research and development expense will increase in absolute dollars in the first quarter of 2017.
+The increase in research and development expense in fiscal 2017 was primarily due to increases of \$12.6 million for personnel-related expenses, including costs associated with increased headcount and acquisitions.
+The increase in research and development expense in fiscal 2017 was offset in part by a decrease of \$2.3 million for new product introduction costs.
+The decrease in research and development expense as a percent of revenues in fiscal 2017 was due to our increased revenues.
+We expect that research and development expense will increase in absolute dollars in the first quarter of 2018.